openshift/training/beta-1-setup.md

     *.cloudapps.erikjacobs.com.
 300 IN  A 192.168.133.4

+In almost all cases, when referencing VMs you must use hostnames and the hostnames that you use must match the output of `hostname -f` on each of your nodes.
+By extension, you must at least have all hostname/ip mappings in /etc/hosts files or forward DNS should work.

 ### Github
 You will need a Github account for the STI examples, or some internal and accessible Git repository into which you can place application code.

 ### Each VM

-Each of the virtual machines should have 4+ GB of memory and the following
+Each of the virtual machines should have 4+ GB of memory, 10+ GB of disk space, and the following configuration:
-configuration:

 * RHEL 7.1 Beta
 * "Minimal" installation option